SARDONYX-sard/awesome-stars/README.md

 ## Rust

+- [michaelb/sniprun](https://github.com/michaelb/sniprun) - A neovim plugin to run lines/blocs of code (independently of the rest of the file), supporting multiples languages
+- [moratorium08/osmium](https://github.com/moratorium08/osmium) - A toy operating system written in Rust on RISC V(rv32im)
 - [facebook/relay](https://github.com/facebook/relay) - Relay is a JavaScript framework for building data-driven React applications.
 - [skyzh/core-os-riscv](https://github.com/skyzh/core-os-riscv) - 🖥️ An xv6-like operating system on RISC-V with multi-core support.
 Documentation available online.
 - [erg-lang/erg](https://github.com/erg-lang/erg) - A statically typed language that can deeply improve the Python ecosystem